-Individuals may also submit reports of crimes, including anonymous reports, through EthicsPoint (the university's 24-hour hotline provider) by telephone at 888-238-1062, or by submitting information online at the Compliance Hotline website.
+Individuals may also submit reports of crimes, including anonymous reports, through EthicsPoint (the university's

+24-hour hotline provider) by telephone at 888-238-1062, or by submitting information online at the Compliance Hotline website.
 The hotline should not be used to report a crime in progress, an emergency, or any other event presenting an immediate threat to a person or property.
 Generally, concerns regarding criminal activity should be reported to the applicable local law enforcement agency.
 Crimes reported through the compliance hotline are also evaluated for statistical inclusion in this report.

-Leadership from BYU's Office of the General Counsel, Integrity and Compliance Office, and Risk Management, evaluate reports that are submitted through the compliance hotline and decide how to respond to the report or to which office the report properly should be directed.
-Those who report anonymously through the compliance hotline should explain the issue in detail and follow up regularly, either by internet or phone, to answer any subsequent questions.
+Reports that are submitted through the compliance hotline are evaluated by leadership from BYU's Office of the General Counsel, Integrity and Compliance Office, and Risk Management, who decide how to respond to the report or to which office the report properly should be directed.
+Those who report anonymously through the compliance hotline should follow up regularly, either by internet or phone, to answer any subsequent questions..
 Pastoral counselors and professional counselors, if and when they deem it appropriate, are encouraged by the university to inform the persons they are counseling of the option to anonymously report crimes through the compliance hotline.

 The compliance hotline can be used if individuals are uncomfortable reporting suspected compliance violations through normal reporting lines, have a concern over retaliation, or if other direct internal resolution mechanisms have not resolved a compliance issue.
 Individuals should not use the hotline to report a crime in progress, an emergency, or any other event presenting an immediate threat to a person or property.
 The hotline does not replace other channels for reporting concerns that can be directed to a particular office.
-A link to the hotline can be found on the Integrity and Compliance Office website, or at hotline.byu. edu
+Those who use the hotline to make a report should explain the issue in detail.
+After a report is submitted, the person who created the report should follow up regularly, either by internet or phone, to answer any posted questions.
+A link to the hotline can be found on the Integrity and Compliance Office website, or at hotline. byu.edu